Revisiting thermodynamics in computation and information theory: Basics Aspects of Information Theory

-Though the digitalization of the errors has reduced the errors counts, but we still have some challenges in the quantum world which are unique and have no classical analog.
-One of this challenge is that we cannot clone (xerox) a quantum state, i.e., we cannot construct a universal unitary operator (universal xerox machine) $U_{c}$, which can xerox or copy a state as
+Though the digitalization of the errors has reduced the error counts, we still have some challenges in the quantum world which are unique and have no classical analog.
+One of these challenges is that we cannot clone (xerox) a quantum state, i.e., we cannot construct a universal unitary operator (universal xerox machine) $U_{c}$, which can xerox or copy a state as

-Whereas, in the classical realm one have the power to copy a state as required.
+Whereas, in the classical realm one has the power to copy a state as required.

-The second challenge is that the message to be transmitted from quantum channels is exposed to both bit-flip and phase-flip error simultaneously.
+The second challenge is that the message to be transmitted from quantum channels is exposed to both bit-flip and phase-flip errors simultaneously.
 So the quantum error correction code should be able to detect both these errors simultaneously.
 Along with these challenges, one has to keep in mind that in the quantum world measurement of a state causes wavefunction collapse, which we have no counterpart in classical theory.
 In classical systems, one has access to measure arbitrary properties without compromising information loss.